tonai/react-per-form/doc/docs/guides/10-watch.md

 :::warning

-With the hook version you will have to add yourself the react-per-form `<FormProvider>` component !
+With the hook version you will have to add yourself the @per-form/react `<FormProvider>` component !

 :::